 The Spotlight Cam Plus combines the deterrent of an infra-red garden light with the security advantages of the Stick-Up Cam.
 Like the Pro version, it is available as battery, wired or solar-backed, and the bright(ish) lights mounted in either side of a weatherproof unit mean night-time video clips caught by the system are crisper.
 The IR sensor, though, means it can only be mounted from a rear-mounted fitting, so it is less portable than the Stick-Up, and more like a traditional security camera in that regard.

-The battery-powered version incorporates a quick-release design for its sizable 6,000mAH battery pack, while the camera features advanced motion detection with customizable motion zones and a security alarm you can choose to set off once you’ve checked the alert on your phone (rather than have it automatically annoy your neighbors every time).
+The battery-powered version incorporates a quick-release design with room for two of Ring’s 3,000mAH battery packs, while the camera features advanced motion detection with customizable motion zones and a security alarm you can choose to set off once you’ve checked the alert on your phone (rather than have it automatically annoy your neighbors every time).

 It is a little cheaper than the Pro version and lacks only the 3D motion detection, pre-roll, and 5GHz wi-fi so is a good alternative if you want to save a few pennies.
 Spend a bit more and you’ll get better control over false alerts but the same 1080P.

 See our full Ring Spotlight Cam Plus review